 The first was perfectly framed.
 In the foreground, a variety of colorful flowers encircled an adorable golden retriever that sat center frame, its head cocked slightly to the left.
 Behind man’s best friend was a serene pond that reflected the lush and plentiful forest on the opposite bank.
 A fantastic photo by any means, positively crawling with living color, but at the end of the day it was just a picture of a dog with some flowers.
 Lame.

 He loved the pictures for their qualities, and yet he hated the pictures for their simplicities.
 In the end, when push came to shove, he would just select one at random and hand it into Mr. Jefferson and be done with it.
 But what about winning?
 Wouldn’t his best chance for winning such a contest be achieved from the best picture?
 The problem with that line of thinking was that he had no idea which one was best.
 In fact, he knew with certainty that the best picture had yet to be taken and was not present, so he would have to do with the mediocrity that lay before him.
 Great.
-Lost in contemplation, he was at least thankful that he had managed to tune out Mr. Jefferson.
+Lost in contemplation, the meanderings of Mr. Jefferson slowly faded away.

 A sudden mechanical noise snapped Kevin out of his deep thought only to realize that the culprit was none other than Max.
 She had just snapped a selfie with her super retro polaroid camera.
 Goddamnit Max!
 You fool!
 Now Mr. Jefferson is going to regale us about Robert Cornelius or daguerreotypes because you just had to snap one of your “famous” selfies right in the middle of class!
-And sure enough, Mr. Jefferson, never failing to miss an opportunity, launched into a tangent of that very subject.
+And sure enough, Mr. Jefferson, never one to miss an opportunity such as this, launched into a tangent of that very subject.
 Max however looked ever more uncomfortable now that she was the center of attention.

 Kevin couldn’t help but feel sorry for the poor girl as Mr. Jefferson threw a question at her and not only did Max fumble the answer, but the ever ready to impress Victoria pounced.
 Not only did she answer the question perfectly, but even went the extra mile and added vaguely necessary details just to show that she was a know it all.
 While Mr. Jefferson was praising her for her superb answer, it seemed that Victoria was wasting no time at all rubbing the salt into Max’s fresh wounds with a backhanded comment of some sort.
 The whole exchange made Kevin think of a remark made by Ernest Hemingway: “A bitch is a bitch is a bitch.”